ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 4. D2 features ambiguous information about the situation of safety certificates.
 Normal values are YES or NO. However, 'Non richiesto' (Not requested) and '-' can also be found in the dataset without any accompanying explanation on their meaning.

-5. In D3 information does not appear up-to-date for what concerns Sardinia provinces, which changed in 2016 going from a total of 8 to a total of 4 ((see Legge Regionale 4 Febbraio 2016 n.2)[http://www.regione.sardegna.it/j/v/1270?s=300929&v=2&c=13906&t=1&anno]).
+5. In D3 information does not appear up-to-date for what concerns Sardinia provinces, which changed in 2016 going from a total of 8 to a total of 4 ([see Legge Regionale 4 Febbraio 2016 n.2](http://www.regione.sardegna.it/j/v/1270?s=300929&v=2&c=13906&t=1&anno)).
 As such, province boundaries are not up-to-date in the demo visualization.

 6. According to the metadata, D1 should feature school self-evaluations.
 However, the self-evaluations are grouped according to 'Codice istituto comprensivo' (Comprehensive school ID), instead of being listed by 'Codice scuola' (School ID).